Article Collection

 Ways

-As mentioned earlier, “ways” are ordered lists of connected nodes, minimum two, from first to last.
+As mentioned earlier, “ways” are ordered lists of connected nodes, minimum two, from the first to last.
 They can describe linear features, such as roads, or closed loops that have an outline and surface, such as buildings, parking lots, lakes, or administrative boundaries.

 Ways exist in the database independently from nodes they contain – a node does not change when it is made part of a way, and a way does not change when its existing nodes are modified (for example, when their coordinates change).
 This approach has interesting consequences – even if you move all nodes in a way to a different position, no new version of the way will be created and no change will show up in the way’s history.
 That’s because the way itself (the list of connected nodes) did not change.